 * Do they clearly explain how they use encryption or “cookies” to protect your account information and how they work?

 * Try searching the web for reviews of the brokerage, using keywords like “insurance claim”, “fraud protection”, “customer support”, “chargebacks”, “easy withdrawal”

 * Will the company reimburse you for losses resulting from fraud? etc.

 And then test the broker’s platform.

-We recommend you trying out eToro platform, for free.
+We recommend you trying out our preferred trading platform, for free.
 In this link can open a free demo account with virtual $100,000.

 Every brokerage should have a decent description of what kinds of tools and resources its trading platform offers.

 But sometimes the best way to evaluate platform quality is to give it a test drive.